 For a second bikepacking adventure, I’d then head to the Baltic Sea Cycling Route – Eurovelo route EV10 – that stretches across 9 countries for 9000km along the coast.
 My chosen part this time would be from Saint Petersburg, Russia, in the Gulf of Finland to Gdansk, Poland, at the end of the Curonian Spit and Gulf of Gdansk stage; passing through the Gulf of Rigan and Courland’s Coast.
 It looks the flattest – read easiest – of them all in this elevation chart, what could go wrong?.

-Here are some documentaries and movies about cycling tourism I’ll be watching to get ready in the meantime, although the guys at PCR Gravier summed up a few key rules to country-specific cycling adventures in Europe quite boldly in this short video:
+Here are some documentaries and movies about cycling tourism I’ll be watching to get ready in the meantime.
+We’ve also published a throughout guide to backpacking you should check if cycling is on your upcoming plans.

 3. Train hoboing my way to China